cabal-club/grants/samsung.md

 > 6. If accepted, how will you utilize the grant?

+The grant would be portioned up into three spending funds: Maintenance, Development, Utilities.
+The funds would be split up with 45% going to maintenance, 45% to development, and the remaining 10% for utilities.

+Utilities would be comprised of smaller sums such as renting a VPS to help in testing protocol changes and host a mumble server for our weekly community call.
+It would also be used for more marketing-related expenses such as printing stickers to be shared at conventions and meetups e.g. the Chaos Communication Congress.

+The Maintenance and Development funds would pay individuals for work on the project.
+The Maintenance fund would pay out a base rate for a 6h work day.
+It would be a lower rate than the equivalent development work, but it would also last longer.
+Development milestones (such as implementing a web client) from the roadmap would be split up into sub-goals, and each sub-goal would be roughly estimated at an amount of 6-hour days, which would then be translated into what achieving that sub-goal would pay out.
+There would be two payouts per sub-goal, half at the start and the other half at the finish.

+We would favour achieving many smaller goals over larger goals, to prevent burnout, make it easier for new contributors to enter the project and to increase the effiency of the payouts.
+The spending would also be transparently documented in e.g. a git repository (GitLab, GitHub).

 TODO: discuss this

 > 7. Tell us your story: how long have you been working on this project, how is the community involved, or any other detail you want.